rjnk/questopix-android/docs/GettingStarteted.md

 Once you have finished editing the `info.json` and `game.js` files, you need to package them into a ZIP file.
 Make sure to include all necessary images used in the game.
 The ZIP file should contain:
 - `info.json`
 - `game.js`
-- Any images used in the game
+- Any images used in the gameTBD

 ### Step 6: Installing the Questopix app
 The Questopix app is avaliable for Android 10+ only, without iOS support.
 The app needs to be installed from apk file as it's not yet avaliable in Google Play Store.

-1. Download the latest Questopix apk file from the [releases section of the GitHub repository](TBD).
+1. Download the latest Questopix apk file from the [releases section of the GitHub repository](https://gitlab.fel.cvut.cz/rejneluk/oog/-/releases).
 2. Install the apk file on your Android device, following the standard installation procedure for apk files (guide: https://www.browserstack.com/guide/download-and-install-apk-on-android)

 ### Step 6: Import and test the game in Questopix app